LeiQiaoZhi/shader-web/README.md

 **Key Features:**

 - render frag shader output using WebGL
+- tweak your uniforms using ui widgets and see changes in real-time!
-- use a `.toml` or `.json` config file to specify the ui components for your uniforms
+  - use a `.toml` or `.json` config file to specify the uniform widgets
-- use the components to tweak your uniforms and see changes in real-time!
+- edit shader source code using a modern embedded code editor, or upload your file
+  - supports vim, emacs
+  - supports a large number of themes
-- both light and dark themes
+- both light and dark themes for the website

 ---